 Lead Nations: Canada, Germany, United Kingdom.
 The NATO Communications and Information Agency (NCIA) will act as the Executing Agent and together with the Defense Investment Division and will be responsible for the management of the C4 Trust Fund.
+On 24 April 2015, the NCIA and Ukraine signed a Memorandum of Agreement (MoA) on Consultation, Command, Control and Communication (C4), which will facilitate the implementation of the NATO-Ukraine C4 Trust Fund.

-Additional Contributing Nations (as of 23 January 2015): Denmark, Iceland, Latvia, Lithuania, Turkey.
+Additional Contributing Nations (as of 7 May 2015): Denmark, Iceland, Latvia, Lithuania, Turkey.